 Each semester, students can apply to serve as Instructor Mentees in one of the DoC's undergraduate counseling classes.
 Instructor Mentees work closely with a faculty member who is teaching Coun 110, Coun 690, or Coun 691 including facilitating discussion groups, developing lessons, and/or reaching out to individual students to support their success.
 Experience teaching, co-teaching and curriculum development is available through this program.
-Successful completion of the Instructor Mentee program offers a \$500 stipend.
+Successful completion of the Instructor Mentee program offers a \$500 stipend and the possibility of enrolling in independent study (Coun 899).